DarylWxc/Blog-Backup/source/_posts/DearDiary.md

   - August Peace

   ## 2023/07/24
-  ***dear diary,today i'm strive to developing big screen fot the task of son of bitch!!!That insane one just like animal always make everyone feel bad.It is very disgusting.There's another one thing is just i need to relocated my house.It will be one tired thing for me.God bless me.I just want to have peace life and upgrow my english level fot the immigration.Come on!!!I can do it.***
+  ***dear diary,today i'm strive to developing big screen for the task of son of bitch!!!That insane one just like animal always make everyone feel bad.It is very disgusting.There's another one thing is just i need to relocated my house.It will be one tired thing for me.God bless me.I just want to have peace life and upgrow my english level for the immigration.Come on!!!I can do it.***

  ### Background Music
  - Moments(Roald Velden Remix)